 Ubersuggest is an excellent tool for freelance writers on a budget who need to plan and optimize content.
 However, anyone or any business with a blog can benefit from Ubersuggest.

-And since the tools are available for free, there’s no risk in trying it out.
+And since the tools are available for free, there’s no risk in trying them out.
 Basically, if you need to figure out which content to create for your audience and which keywords to use, Ubersuggest can help you.

 Also, if you’ve ever Googled a question about digital marketing or SEO, odds are one of Neil Patel‘s articles has popped up high in search results.
 If you’ve turned to him time and time again for advice, you may feel more comfortable using Ubersuggest over other services.
-Ultimately, many free and paid SEO tools have similar features, and the one that’s best for you is often the one that you feel comfortable and satisfied using.
+Ultimately, many free and paid SEO tools have similar features, and the one that’s best for you is often one that you feel comfortable and satisfied using.
 You can always explore and try out other tools in the future.

 Free vs. Paid Plans